 Your new go-to summer dinner: Pesto Pasta!
 Vibrant pesto tangled with whole wheat noodles, a handful of Parmesan, and whatever additions you please (tomatoes! spinach! chicken!) this is a fresh, fuss-free dinner to eat and repeat.

 - Pesto Pasta Is Summertime Bliss.
-From Pesto Salmon to Grilled Pesto Chicken Skewers, we enjoy delicious pesto recipes all summer long.
-When it comes to a batch of Basil Pesto’s highest calling, however, a fresh batch of pasta (or this Chicken Pesto Pasta) is darn near impossible to beat.
+From Grilled Pesto Chicken Skewers to Pesto Pasta Salad, we enjoy delicious pesto recipes all summer long.
+When it comes to pesto’s highest calling, however, a fresh batch of pasta (or this Chicken Pesto Pasta) is darn near impossible to beat.

 - It’s Easy Yet Impressive.
 This is the best pesto pasta recipe for an easy weeknight meal or an elegant dinner party.
 It’s simple to make and ready in under 30 minutes, but it delivers majorly crowd-pleasing flavor.

 - Versatile.
-Enjoy it as is, or top it with Air Fryer Chicken Breast, Grilled Shrimp Seasoning, or Baked Salmon in Foil.
+Enjoy it as-is, or top it with Air Fryer Chicken Breast, Grilled Shrimp Seasoning, or a vegetarian protein like white beans or plant-based sausage.

 How to Make Pesto Pasta